No project description provided

 If you have properties that are expensive to calculate, you can indicate that they should be cached:

-Cached properties will only be calculated when they are accessed either for the first time ever, or for the first time after calls to the corresponding setter or deleter (if any are defined).
+Cached properties will only be calculated when they are accessed either for the first time ever, or for the first time after calls to the corresponding setter or deleter (if either is defined).

 Any methods that have the right name but the wrong arguments are silently ignored.
 This can be nice for getters that require, for example, an index.
 Even though such a getter can’t be made into a property, autoprop allows it to follow the same naming conventions as any getters that can be: